MicrosoftDocs/powerapps-docs/articles/samples-conference-attendee.md

 This sample app demonstrates key concepts such as:

 - Binding galleries to data in a master-details pattern
-- Navigational patterns such as tabs and back buttons
+- Creating navigational patterns such as tabs and back buttons
-- Viewing and categorizing information in different ways
+- Showing and categorizing information in different ways
 - Storing personalized data per user

-The app enables conference attendees to view a list of sessions, details about a particular session, and information about the session's speaker.
-In addition, attendees can also add sessions to a list of favorites.
+By using this app, a conference attendee can show a list of sessions, details about a particular session, and information about each speaker.
+An attendee can also add one or more sessions to a list of favorites.

 ![Conference Attendee Display Image 1](./media/samples-conference-attendee/conference-attendee-display-1.png)
 ![Conference Attendee Display Image 2](./media/samples-conference-attendee/conference-attendee-display-2.png)
 ![Conference Attendee Display Image 3](./media/samples-conference-attendee/conference-attendee-display-3.png)